On Air With AIB

-On Air With AIB was an Indian web television satire show created by All India Bakchod on Star India's digital platform Hotstar.
+On Air With AIB is an Indian satire television program created by All India Bakchod on Star India's digital platform Hotstar.
 It aired between 2015 and 2018.
 It was modeled after The Daily Show, SNL, and Last Week Tonight.
-The first season was replayed on Star Plus and World on the weekends.
+The first season was replayed on StarPlus and Star World on the weekends.
 Seasons two and three were Hotstar digital exclusives, and shorter segments were uploaded on the AIB YouTube channel.
 The show was produced by Only Much Louder, a Mumbai-based entertainment company and AIB's former management, and was cancelled in its third season due to two separate instances of lack of redressal of sexual misconduct complaints by employees against collaborators, by the group's co-founders Tanmay Bhat and Gursimranjeet Singh Khamba.
 The opening theme "Tragedy Mein Comedy" (finding comedy in tragedy), is written, and performed, by Mumbai-based MC and producer Naezy.
 The track is produced by the production duo StunnahSezBeatz.
 All studio episodes were shot in Mumbai.